 Nightlife in Charleston is as varied as the city itself, from late-night ghost tours of the city's haunted history to live music downtown and on the beaches, and the latest thing, cocktails on rooftop bars.
 With two major local universities (the Citadel and College of Charleston), the city definitely has a vibrant young feel after dark, but there is plenty of fun for folks of all ages.

 The City Market also opens at night on Friday and Saturday nights from March through December.
-The Dock Street Theatre is home to live performances as well as the Gaillard Auditorium and the North Charleston Coliseum.
-During Spoleto Festival USA, Charleston’s 17-day arts festival in the spring, you will find more cultural offerings than any other city in the Southeast.
+The Dock Street Theatre is home to live performances as well as the Charleston Gaillard Center and the North Charleston Coliseum.
+During Spoleto Festival USA, Charleston's 17-day arts festival in the spring, you will find more cultural offerings than any other city in the Southeast.

 Pro tip: Navigating Charleston's crowded historic streets in a car can be difficult for visitors at any time of day but especially so at night as folks come out for a good time.
 If you do plan to partake of adult beverages as you enjoy the city's nightlife, please leave your car at your hotel and walk or make use of the city's fleet of pedicabs, bike taxis and rickshaws.
 They will get you home safely after a night of fun.